Redenied/stock-price-retriever-excel/README.md

 ### Installation:
 - Clone this repository
 - Install Selenium WebDriver.
 I downloaded it from https://github.com/florentbr/SeleniumBasic/releases/tag/v2.0.9.0 (copyrights florentbr)
-- Download the ChromeDriver version that is compatible with your Chrome browser https://chromedriver.chromium.org/downloads
+- Download the ChromeDriver version that is compatible with your Chrome browser https://chromedriver.chromium.org/downloads for older versions or in https://googlechromelabs.github.io/chrome-for-testing/#stable for newer versions
 - To find out which Chrome version you own: Go to Chrome settings > Help > About Google Chrome
 - Copy the ChromeDriver executable 'chromedriver.exe' you downloaded and paste it to your local directory \AppData\Local\SeleniumBasic and replace the existing executable